 - Publishing white papers and other academic papers

-- Assisting with public-interest activities for health and welfare at the prefectural level
+- Public-interest activities for health and welfare with collaborating the prefectural associations

 - Collaboration and exchanges with related organizations